Why You Should Stop Watching Porn

 Avid porn consumption has also been linked to mental health problems such as increased rates of depression and loneliness, with addicts experiencing negative withdrawal symptoms.
 For others, porn can also be a source of insecurity as it can give people unrealistic expectations.
 Unsurprisingly, the way people look and act in porn vids is not the same as how they act in real life.

 I'm sure many of you have heard of the "dopamine detox" trend on social media.
-Watching porn releases hormones like dopamine and adrenaline.
+Watching porn releases dopamine.
 When you watch porn, dopamine makes you feel good so you want more, but over time your brain becomes desensitised to dopamine and you need a bigger hit to feel the same high.
 If you then get to a stage where you feel you literally cannot function without porn, then it's an addiction, and that is a problem.

 The Porn Industry is Criminal